 And if you want to replicate some of the more common store-bought varieties, you can add a little dried spice like cinnamon and/or allspice.

-Fig chutney contains no animal or dairy products and is therefore naturally vegetarian and vegan.
+Fig chutney contains no animal or dairy products and is therefore naturally vegetarian.

 This fig chutney recipe is free from egg, dairy, gluten and nuts.